The Mole (Australian TV series) season 2

-The second season of the Australian version of The Mole originally aired from 21 February, 2001 to 25 April, 2001.
+The second season of the Australian version of The Mole originally aired from 21 February 2001 to 25 April 2001.
 It took place in Victoria and was hosted by Grant Bowler.

 Details

-Unlike any other season of The Mole anywhere in the world, this one began with sixteen players in the first episode, which were whittled to ten in what was referred to as the last step in the audition process.
-The maximum prize to be won in this season was $200,000.
+Unlike other seasons of The Mole, this season began with sixteen players, who were whittled down to ten in a qualification round, which was referred to as the "last step" in the audition process.

+The maximum prize amount in this season was $200,000.
 Filming took place throughout November and December in late 2000.
 More than 5,000 people auditioned to be on the show.

-These are the sixteen who started episode one:
+Further Appearances

+Jessica Hardy, who was eliminated in the qualifying mission on The Mole would later be a housemate on Big Brother Australia 2002.